-The Mars Oxygen In-Situ Resource Utilization Experiment is better known as MOXIE.
-NASA is preparing for human exploration of Mars, and MOXIE will demonstrate a way that future explorers might produce oxygen from the Martian atmosphere for propellant and for breathing.
+The Mars Oxygen In-Situ Resource Utilization Experiment, or MOXIE, is helping NASA prepare for human exploration of Mars.
+MOXIE will test a way for future explorers to produce oxygen from the Martian atmosphere for burning fuel and breathing.

 |Main Job||To produce oxygen from the Martian carbon-dioxide atmosphere|

 |Location||Inside the rover (front, right side)|

 |Weight||37.7 pounds on Earth, 14.14 pounds on Mars|

 |Volume||9.4 x 9.4 x 12.2 inches (23.9 x 23.9 x 30.9 centimeters)|